-(2) Reflects aggregate non-cash impairment expensions of an approximate.
 (2) Reflects aggregate non-cash impairment expenses recorded during the year ended December 31, 2022 associated with goodwill impairment of \$64.3 million and \$2.2 million related to certain long-lived assets of our former corporate headquarters which was fully subleased during the third quarter of 2022.
 Refer to Note 21 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K for additional details.